awsdocs/amazon-workdocs-administration-guide/doc_source/download-user.md

 # Downloading User List<a name="download-user"></a>

 To download a list of users from the **Admin control panel**, you must install Amazon WorkDocs Companion\.
-To install Amazon WorkDocs Companion, see [Amazon WorkDocs Resources](https://aws.amazon.com/workdocs/resources/)\.
+To install Amazon WorkDocs Companion, see [Apps & Integrations for Amazon WorkDocs](https://amazonworkdocs.com/apps.html)\.

 **Note**
 The **Download user** option is not available for Amazon WorkDocs sites using an AWS Directory Service AD Connector directory\.